OSCELOT/UoY-DSK-Tool/README.md

 ## Version 2.4.0
 This release has fixed the paging issue.
 The source has been recompiled with Spring v5.0.6.RELEASE and JDK 1.8.

+Added columns sorting feature.

-A update comment box is added
+A update comment box is added.

 ![Alt text](york-dsk-2.4.0-change-comment.png?raw=true "screenshot")

-Result receipt is updated to show change logs
+Result receipt is updated to show change logs.

 ![Alt text](york-dsk-2.4.0-result-log.png?raw=true "screenshot")

-Change logs are written to Tomcat stdout-stderr log
+Change logs are written to Tomcat stdout-stderr log.

 ![Alt text](york-dsk-2.4.0-stdout-stderr.png?raw=true "screenshot")